MWilliamson96/Tanzania_Well_Competition/README.md

 # Classification Model for Water Pumps in Tanzania

-Our goal for this project is to build a model to classify water pumps in Tanzania into one of three categories: functional, not functional needs repair, and non- functional.
+Our goal for this project is to build a model to classify water pumps in Tanzania as functional or needs repair.

 ## TABLE OF CONTENTS